aryan-s1/Bank-Data-Analysis-Project/README.md

 Project Title: "Subscription Prediction for Bank Term Deposits"

-Project Description: A group project to design and implement a data analytics solution for banks.
+Project Description: This project helps banks identify the features that help understand whether a customer will accept the term deposit offered by a bank.